Fifth House Ensemble

 Praised by the New York Times for its “conviction, authority, and finesse,” the Chicago-based Fifth House Ensemble harnesses the collaborative spirit of chamber music to reach beyond the traditionally-perceived limits of classical music.
 The ensemble’s artistic, educational, and civic programs engage theater groups, video game designers, corporate innovators, and folk bands to share stories as diverse as the communities it serves.

-Kicking off the 2019-2020 season, Fifth House Ensemble partners with AWR Music Productions to announce Undertale, a live musical adventure based on Toby Fox’s indie video game hit.
+Kicking off the 2019-2020 season, Fifth House Ensemble partners with AWR Music Productions to present Undertale LIVE, an interactive adventure based on Toby Fox’s indie video game hit.
 Featuring in-game visuals and audience choice along with new arrangements for acoustic dectet, percussion, and electronics by AWR Music Director Eric Roth, Undertale invites audiences to explore a secret world of monsters who were sealed underground long ago with an ingenious twist: that it’s possible to spare monsters rather then slaying them, inviting players to empathize with those most unlike themselves.
 Featuring a cast of quirky characters, mysteries galore, and a foot-tapping soundtrack, Undertale has quickly become one of the most celebrated games of all time with over 4 million active players worldwide.

 This season also features the premiere of Rivers Empyrean, a program tracing the life cycle of water at time when the environment is more threatened than ever with pollution and our life-giving waterways at risk.
 Featuring a new commission by Fresh Inc Festival alumnus Patrick O’Malley driven by ecological data from Friends of the Chicago River, a new commission by Shawn Okpebholo that celebrates water as a precious resource by transforming it into a musical instrument, alongside music inspired by First Peoples, this program asks what it would mean to return to a sacred conception in which humans are a part of nature rather than beings standing outside of its impact.
 During the 2019-2020 season, Fifth House Ensemble will co-create public performances, events, and educational programs with its organizational partners on the project, including Friends of the Chicago River, the American Indian Center, Chicago Wilderness, the Sierra Club, and the Center for Neighborhood Technology, including musical days of service and a musically reactive floating eco-park designed in partnership with partner organization Wild Mile and sound artist Beth Bradfish.